Reproductive Endocrinology and Infertility

-The resident physicians at Fletcher Allen Health Care have one 2-month rotation with Reproductive Endocrinology during their second year, and another rotation in the third year.
+The resident physicians at The University of Vermont Medical Center have one 2-month rotation with Reproductive Endocrinology during their second year, and another rotation in the third year.
 The residents are actively involved in the care of all patients and gain skills in laparoscopic and hysteroscopic surgery, myomectomies, transvaginal and three dimensional ultrasound, advanced reproductive technologies, pediatric and adolescent gynecology, and reproductive endocrinology.

-The fellowship program in Reproductive Endocrinology involves all four faculty members and is overseen by the Fellowship and Division Director, Dr. Elizabeth McGee.
+The fellowship program in Reproductive Endocrinology is overseen by the Fellowship and Division Director, Dr. Elizabeth McGee.
 This program is noted for its diversity and excellence providing clinical education in all areas of Reproductive Endocrinology and Infertility and extensive basic science and clinical research opportunities.
 Fellows act a junior member of the faculty, educating medical students and residents, and are actively involved in didactics, clinical meetings, IVF conference, and grand rounds.
 Information on the fellowship program can be obtained by calling (802) 847-3450.

 The faculty within the Division of Reproductive Endocrinology and Infertility are involved in clinical and basic research.
 The division participates in multiple clinical trials in infertility as a site for the Reproductive Medicine Network, a NIH-funded clinical trials network.
 The research focus of these studies is on ovulation induction for PCOS patients and empiric therapy in unexplained infertility.
 Dr. McGee has research interests in ovarian physiology and folliculogenesis, fertility preservation, vulvovaginal mucosal biology and sex differences in physiology.
-Dr. Zaher Merhi has research interests in obesity and reproduction and granulosa cell function.
 The REI fellows also have research projects with mentors both within and outside the department.
 Research within the division is supported by NIH, AHRQ, ASRM and other sources.
 Referral of subjects and interest in the current research programs are welcomed.
 Please contact the faculty members involved in the research project or contact Suzanne Dunbar at 802-847-3450.

 Clinical expertise in all areas of Reproductive Endocrinology and Infertility are offered by the physicians in our Division, including care of women with menopausal issues, endoscopic surgery, microsurgery, advanced gynecologic ultrasound, hormonal disorders, hirsuitism, infertility, pubertal disorders, fibroids, endometriosis and pelvic pain, premenstrual syndrome, recurrent pregnancy loss, and advance reproductive technologies/IVF.
-Please access our web site at Fletcher Allen Health Care for detailed descriptions of our clinical activities.
-We welcome providers to reach any of the Reproductive Endocrinologists by contacting the provider access service at FAHC.
+Please access our web site at The University of Vermont Medical Center for detailed descriptions of our clinical activities.
+We welcome providers to reach any of the Reproductive Endocrinologists by contacting the provider access service at The University of Vermont Medical Center.
 Patient appointments are available by calling (802) 847-1400.